msiner/sdrplay-go/README.md

 ## Device Support

 This library has been tested with the following devices.
-If you verify either correct or incorrect operation with an device not listed here, please open an issue to share your experience.
+If you verify either correct or incorrect operation with a device not listed here, please open an issue to share your experience.

 - SDRplay RSPduo

-## License
+## Legal

 Use of this source code is governed by a MIT-style license that can be found in the LICENSE file.